ML4GW/aframe-legacy/projects/sandbox/generate_waveforms/README.md

 This project uses BBHNet's `injection` library to generate the specified number of raw waveforms; i.e., waveforms that have not been projected onto an interferometer.
 The waveforms are saved to an HDF5 file, along with the parameters that define them, which were sampled in the process.

 ## Quickstart Instructions
-These instructions assume that `poetry` and `pinto` have been installed as per the instructions here (NEED A LINK TO POETRY/PINTO INSTALLATION INSTRUCTIONS).
+These instructions assume that `poetry` and `pinto` have been installed as per the instructions here: [https://github.com/ML4GW/pinto#readme](https://github.com/ML4GW/pinto#readme).
 To install the environment necessary to run this project, run
 ```
 $ pinto build
 ```